eugeniosaintemarie/blog-v1/_posts/2024-09-05-Ghost-in-the-shell-things.markdown

 ---

 <div class="en post-container">
-    {{ "All things change in a dynamic environment.
-Your effort to remain what you are is what limits you." | markdownify }}
+    {{ "''All things change in a dynamic environment.
+Your effort to remain what you are is what limits you.''" | markdownify }}
 </div>

 <div class="es post-container">
-    {{ "Todas las cosas cambian en un entorno dinámico.
-Tu esfuerzo por seguir siendo lo que eres es lo que te limita." | markdownify }}
+    {{ "''Todas las cosas cambian en un entorno dinámico.
+Tu esfuerzo por seguir siendo lo que eres es lo que te limita.''" | markdownify }}
 </div>